SegersIan/blog/blog/_posts/2024-07-23-writing-clearly.md

 The cognitive benefits of iteration are profound.

 For software engineers, the concept of iteration probably isn't new.
-Iteration is at the foundation of agile, lean, DevOps, TDD and many other movements and methodologies because iteration establishes an important feedback loop for improvement.
+Iteration is at the foundation of agile, lean, DevOps, TDD and many other movements and methodologies because iteration establishes an important feedback loop for improvement and learning.
-It's almost industry-wide knowledge that the first solution is rarely the best solution, same for expressing complex ideas some language:
+It's almost industry-wide knowledge that the first solution is rarely the best solution, same for expressing complex ideas in some language:

 * Iteration deepens your understanding on a subject because it forces you to re-examine and re-think aspects of that subject.
 * Iteration enhances creativity as you continuously try to seek better ways to express ideas or find solutions.